 If doctors diagnose you with a severe disease such as cancer, stroke, or a heart attack, critical illness insurance pays you a benefit.
 The size of the benefit depends on your specific policy.
 Critical illness insurance benefits can range from a few thousand dollars to a few hundred thousand dollars.

-In contrast to life insurance, you do not need to die to receive critical illness insurance benefits.
+In contrast to life insurance in Japan, you do not need to die to receive critical illness insurance benefits.
 You receive critical illness insurance payment upon diagnosis of a qualifying disease.